Barnwell: How a team could trade its young QB starter and thrive

 Chicago Bears

 I don't see this happening for a few reasons.
 One is that the futures of Mitchell Trubisky and general manager Ryan Pace seem tied together.
 If Trubisky develops into a star, Pace probably will want to keep him around, given that the former Saints executive loved Trubisky enough to trade up and draft the North Carolina product over Mahomes and Deshaun Watson.
-If Trubisky fails to develop, Pace will probably be fired and coach Matt Nagy will get to work with a new quarterback.
+If Trubisky fails to develop, Pace probably will be fired and coach Matt Nagy will get to work with a new quarterback.
 In that scenario, Trubisky doesn't have the trade value for this sort of deal to make sense.

 Houston Texans